dtonda8/Scrummer/README.md

 # Scrummer
-Repo copy of FIT2101 project
+- This is a copy of the original repo from gitlab
-Link to live website: https://fit2101-scrummer.vercel.app
+- Link to live website: https://fit2101-scrummer.vercel.app/login/

 #### Home Screen
 ![Home Screen](SCR-20240222-pkos.png)